F for Fake: Plot

-Irving describes how de Hory was nearly destitute when younger and subsisted in America by making and selling forgeries that were indistinguishable from the real works, while remaining one step ahead of the law through frequent relocations.
-He finally moved to Ibiza, but was not prosecuted for lack of witnesses to the actual forging, as well as the scandal that might be aroused by revealing the depth of the art market's complicity in the deception.
-De Hory insists he never signed any forgery, and Welles wonders whether, given the fact that all art eventually falls away to ruin, a signature truly matters to any art work.
-He illustrates the point by shots of the cathedral of Chartres, pointing out that the names of the men who created the magnificent building and the sculptures which adorn it are unknown.
-They did not sign their work, but it has endured.
+Irving recounts how de Hory was destitute when younger and subsisted in America by making and selling forgeries, while avoiding the law through frequent relocations.
+He was offered his home in Ibiza by an art dealer, was never prosecuted as nobody witnessed the actual art forging, and his work revealed the depth of the art market's complicity in deceiving buyers.
+De Hory insists he never signed any forgery, leading Welles to question how much a signature truly matters on an art work, contrasting this point with the names of those who helped build the Chartres Cathedral are all unknown, but their work endures.

-Welles finally presents Kodar's story: she holidayed in the same village as Picasso, who noticed her and painted 22 pieces with her as the model.
-She insisted she be allowed to keep the paintings, but later when Picasso read about an acclaimed exhibit of 22 new pieces of his, he flew there in a rage, only to discover the pieces were all forgeries.
-Kodar took Picasso to her grandfather, the forger.
-In a verbal re-enactment by Welles (grandfather) and Kodar (Picasso), the forger defended his work with pride, saying he invented a new Picasso period.
-The grandfather suggests that the forgeries go un-reported, to allow him an artistic legacy that Picasso already has.
-Picasso angrily demanded the paintings back, which is impossible because the grandfather had burned them.
-Welles then confesses that he had promised everything in the "next hour" was true, and that hour had already passed.
-He admits the entire story of Kodar, her grandfather, and Picasso was made up.
+Finally, Welles recounts how Oja Kodar was spotted by Pablo Picasso while they were once holidaying in the same village, and he persuaded her to pose for him while he painted her.
+Picasso obliged when Kodar insisted she be allowed to keep the paintings, later becoming enraged after reading of an exhibition of his new works.
+He flew out to the exhibition to discover the pieces were all forgeries created by Kodar's grandfather.
+Kodar and Welles re-enect the exchange between Picasso and the grandfather, who defends his work with pride and suggests the forgeries go un-reported, to allow him an artistic legacy that Picasso already has.
+Picasso angrily demanded the paintings back, but the grandfather had burned them.
+Welles then confesses that he had promised everything in the "next hour" was true, and that hour had already passed, admitting the entire story of Kodar, her grandfather, and Picasso was made up.
 He apologizes, quotes Picasso's statement that art is a lie that makes us see the truth, and bids the audience good evening.